Last updated on September 5, 2025

 Once you've picked your commander or build-around card, you can look through its stats on its page:

-1. There are a few different viewing options when it comes to the stats for the card.
-“As Commander” shows you the stats if you use the card as your commander, while “As Card” is if you're using as part of your 99.
-“Average Decks,” “Decks,” and “Combos” show you an average deck using the synergy ratings of the cards that go along with it, a list of the decks that EDHREC is using as a base of its ratings, and any combos that typically appear in the colors for this commander.
+There are a few different viewing options when it comes to the stats for the card.
+“As Commander” shows you the stats if you use the card as your commander, while “As Card” is if you use it as part of your 99.
+“Average Decks,” and “Decks,” show you an average deck using the synergy ratings of the cards that go along with it, and a list of the decks that EDHREC is uses as a base of its ratings.

-5. “Top Combos” is another way to get to the “Combos” page for the commander.
-It typically shows three of the most common combos in the decks that make sense with the theme, but it might not show anything if no combo suits the theme.
+The “Combos” page for the commander typically shows three of the most common combos in the decks that make sense with the theme, but it might not show anything if no combo suits the theme.

 Step 3: The 99